Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

 and the 100 most relevant articles related to it, grouped by text similarity.
 The bubbles show the results of this clustering-by-similarity, and in each of these bubbles, the articles are shown (red icons are open access publications).
 As an exercise, now go to google and search with the same keyword.
-Notice how most of the results are not relevant papers, but any website that qualifies by google's magic, proprietary algorithms, and no indication is given about openness.
+Notice how most of the results are not relevant papers, but any website that qualifies by google's proprietary algorithms, and no indication is given about openness.

 ls1
 ---
 ![Example 1, using the Open Knowledge Maps tool to search for a keyword](LS1.png)

-- use clever query tools to discover relevant literature (example: open knowledge maps, go pubmed, google scholar)
+The example of the Open Knowledge Maps tool showed a very powerful technique that did not require you to have a great deal of rigour in composing your search terms: the tool did it for you.
+Under some circumstances, for example once you have learned more about the terminology used in a particular field, you may instead want to be more precise and specific and use commonly agreed-upon terms with an accepted meaning.
+One example of this is in the medical field, where so-called MeSH (medical subject headings) terms are commonly used in composing search queries in the medical literature.
+Each MeSH term is defined in a [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary) and its meaning(s) organised by the higher concept(s) it belongs to.
+By perusing the concept hierarchy for the MeSH term [DNA Barcoding, Taxonomic](https://www.ncbi.nlm.nih.gov/mesh/68058893), we discover there are actually two meanings:

+1. a technique for typing organisms by matching against a reference database of marker sequences, or
+2. the lab technique where such a specific marker (e.g. COI) is amplified and sequenced

+If, for example, we only wanted to retrieve publications from pubmed.gov that match the first definition, we would compose the query as follows:

+    "dna barcoding, taxonomic"[MeSH Terms] "Sequence Analysis, DNA"[Mesh:NoExp]

+This query gives, at time of writing, only 537 high-relevance results, whereas searching for `dna barcoding` yields 3278.

 - use a tool to manage your literature locally (e.g. mendeley desktop to watch PDF folder, enrich database with DOIs)
 - use an open source tool to assemble relevant literature in a shared bibliography (example: mendeley groups)
 - don't enter relevant literature by hand in the bibliography (example: bookmarklet, unpaywall)
-- don't enter citations by hand into whatever article you're writing (example: word plugin)
+#- don't enter citations by hand into whatever article you're writing (example: word plugin)
-- use the appropriate template for the citation style (example: insert bibliography with style) DOIs ORCID
+#- use the appropriate template for the citation style (example: insert bibliography with style)
+#DOIs ORCID

 You have now had a chance to look at practical ways of exploring scientific literature.
 By now, you should be able to:
-- discover relevant literature
+- Discover relevant literature
-- manage your literature
+- Manage your literature
-- share literature with collaborators
+- Share literature with collaborators
-- insert citations in manuscripts
+- Insert citations in manuscripts
-- export correctly formatted bibliographies
+- Export correctly formatted bibliographies
-- work around some limitations
+- Work around some limitations